Naturalisation

 Please note: If you do not speak German well enough due to a chronic illness, disability or old age, the naturalisation authorities may approve your request without proof of language proficiency.
 If this is the case, you must provide medical records as proof.

-How do I give up my other citizenship?
+How do I give up my current citizenship?

-Please note: In some countries, you automatically lose your citizenship when you acquire a new nationality.
-In this case, you do not have to apply separately.
+Please note: In some countries, you automatically lose your old citizenship when you acquire a new nationality.
+In this case, you do not have to apply for renunciation of your previous citizenship separately.

 I was convicted of a crime- Can I still become naturalised?